Sign up to save your library

 First published in Norway in 1947, this “breathtakingly powerful” (The Guardian) novel of one woman’s soul-shattering love affair introduces a major twentieth-century international writer to an American audience—with an introduction by Sheila Heti.

 In the blue dusk of a spring evening, a man is drawn to a lonely, beautiful stranger across a station platform.
-She follows him home, and over one heady night of wine and cigarettes, recounts the haunting story of her life to him.
-She tells of an obsessive passion for her small town’s high school teacher, which consumed her at the age of seventeen, resulting in abortion poverty, and alienation.
-Unrequited love blooms against the shadows of societal injustices of interwar Norway as she fights for autonomy—over her body, her mind, and her life.
+She follows him home and, over one heady night of wine and cigarettes, recounts the haunting story of her life.
+She tells of an obsessive passion for her small town’s high school teacher, which consumed her at the age of seventeen, resulting in abortion, poverty, and alienation.
+Unrequited love blooms against the shadows of the societal injustices of interwar Norway as she fights for autonomy—over her body, her mind, and her life.

-Captivating, visceral and brimming with emotion, Nothing Grows by Moonlight, is a striking ode to longing, desire, and heartbreak, and a timeless testament to the power of sharing our stories.
+Captivating, visceral and brimming with emotion, Torburg Nedreaas's Nothing Grows by Moonlight, is a striking ode to longing, desire, and heartbreak, and a timeless testament to the power of sharing our stories.